Clicky

 Search intent keywords are more important than ever because they let your site know what searchers are looking for.

-Optimizing your content and site structure with the appropriate search intent keywords can help increase the likelihood that you will rank well in search engines, which means more page views.
+Optimizing your content and site structure with the appropriate search intent keywords, tailored to different search intents such as informational, navigational, transactional, and commercial, can help increase the likelihood that you will rank well in search engines, which means more page views.

 After all, meeting a user’s intent makes them more likely to engage with the rest of your website, which means they will stay longer.